View logs for orchd service:

 Tip: Replace {uuid} with the website ID which is visible in your browser’s address bar when managing the website.

-Tail Docker Container Logs:
+Tail Docker Container Logs (v11 only):

 tail -f /var/lib/docker/containers/*/*.log